Back to blog

 Total buyer$1,900

 That's $2,550 in HOA-related closing costs on top of everything else.
-For a first-time condo buyer who budgeted for closing costs based on a generic online calculator, that $1,900 in buyer-side HOA fees can be a genuine shock.
+For a first-time condo buyer who budgeted using some generic online calculator, that $1,900 in buyer-side HOA fees is a genuine shock.
+Most of this information is buried in HOA governing documents that nobody reads until closing week.

 When Disputes Happen

 Surprise special assessment.
 The estoppel reveals a $5,000 special assessment the seller didn't disclose.
 Who pays?
-Generally the seller, since it's an obligation that predates the sale — but this can delay closing while the parties negotiate.
+Generally the seller, since the obligation predates the sale.
+But this can delay closing while the parties fight about it.

 Contested transfer fee.
-The buyer expected no transfer fee, but the estoppel shows a $500 fee.
-If the contract doesn't address it, expect a phone call from unhappy agents.
+The buyer expected no transfer fee, but the estoppel shows $500.
+If the contract doesn't address it, expect a phone call from two very unhappy agents.

-Who pays for HOA documents is fundamentally a contract issue, shaped by state law and local custom.
-There's no national rule.
-There's no universal standard.
+Who pays for HOA documents is a contract issue, shaped by state law and local custom.
+There's no national rule and no universal standard.

-What works: address it explicitly in the purchase agreement, order documents early enough to surface any surprises, and budget for the full range of HOA-related fees — not just the estoppel.
+What works: address it in the purchase agreement, order documents early enough to surface surprises, and budget for the full range of HOA-related fees, not just the estoppel.

-A $400 fee dispute three days before closing creates disproportionate stress and delay relative to its size.
-It's entirely preventable with clear contract language and early document ordering.
+A $400 fee dispute three days before closing can stall an otherwise clean deal, and it's entirely preventable with clear contract language and early document ordering.
+Do the five minutes of work upfront.
+You'll thank yourself later.